zone117x/docs.konghq.com/app/enterprise/2.1.x/plugins/oidc-cognito.md

 * Issuer: we can use the OIDC discovery endpoint here, e.g. https://cognito-idp.ap-southeast-1.amazonaws.com/ap-southeast-1_ie577myCv/.well-known/openid-configuration
 * `config.client_id` - This is the client ID noted when the application was created
-* `config.client_secret` - This is the client secret noted when the application was created.
-In this demo we are leaving this blank as we didn’t create a client secret.
+* `config.client_secret` - This is the client secret noted when the application was created (See above).
 * `config.auth_methods` - If this is left blank, all flows will be enabled.
 If only specific flows are in scope, configure the appropriate flows accordingly.

 ## Validating the Flows